jordi-pujol/wwanHotspot/README.md

    Sleep=20
    SleepScanAuto="$(($Sleep*15))"
    ```
-The variable BlackList contains the number of failed consecutive connections to blacklist a hotspot.
+The variable BlackList contains the number of failed consecutive connections needed to blacklist a hotspot.
 Blacklisting will be disabled when the variable BlackList is set to 0.
-The blacklist is reset when the configuration is reloaded.
+The current black list is reset when the configuration is reloaded.
    ```
    BlackList=3
    ```